wyll-io/blog/content/posts/is-it-the-last-daylight-saving.md

 Let's take a look at the two last lines :

- - `Rule	EU	1981	max	-	Mar	lastSun	 1:00u	1:00	S` : starting from the year 1981, the summer time is applied at the **last sunday of March**.
-We can also see that it append the letter `S` (for summer) that will be used for the formating.
+ - `Rule	EU	1981	max	-	Mar	lastSun	 1:00u	1:00	S` : starting from the year 1981, the summer time is applied at the **last Sunday of March**.
+We can also see that it append the letter `S` (for summer) that will be used for the formatting.
- - `Rule	EU	1996	max	-	Oct	lastSun	 1:00u	0	` : the winter time has been last decide from 1996, it happens the **last sunday of October**.
+ - `Rule	EU	1996	max	-	Oct	lastSun	 1:00u	0	` : the winter time has been last decide from 1996, it happens the **last Sunday of October**.

 If you are a history lover, you can read the whole part of the file for France and Europe, all the time changes are written.
 Great work that has been done here !